1. Overview

 The earth is a complex adaptive system.
 It therefore operates along the same dynamics as smaller complex adaptive systems, such as organic life forms - humans, animals, plants.

-Many of us have had the experience that the energetic patterns of aliveness and information flow of creatures ON the earth can be 'sensed into' in a focusing way.
+Many of us have had the experience that the energetic patterns of aliveness and information flow of creatures on the Earth can be 'sensed into' in a Focusing way.

 2) Focusing with our planet

 We hold listening spaces open for something-not-yet-known to emerge for ourselves and others.
+Some of us offer this listening attention to babies, or to animals.

 We can also offer this space to our entire planet.